 Regulatory and clinical domains are complex.
-As implementers have questions that need answers or face issues that require guidance, an ongoing community of expertise is needed for continuous knowledge sharing, support and standards improvements.
+As implementers have questions that need answers or face issues that require guidance, an ongoing community of expertise is established for continuous knowledge sharing, support and standards improvements.

 The identified gaps are simply the first steps of an ongoing journey of exploring the potential of the IDMP suite of standards-their development, implementation and use within global healthcare systems.
+The progress along this journey will be influenced by the actions across UNICOM and will be monitored by WP1 for the full duration of the UNICOM project.